Effects of Gambling Addiction

 Mental Health Issues from Gambling Addiction

 Gambling addiction can severely affect your mental health and often worsens existing mental illnesses.
-Unfortunately, there is a very strong link between gambling and suicide.
+Unfortunately, there is a definite link between gambling and suicide.

-According to the 2007 Adult Psychiatric Morbidity Survey research, 1 in 5 problem gamblers had thought about suicide (19.2%), and 1 in 20 (4.7%) had made a suicide attempt in the past year.
+According to research from the 2007 Adult Psychiatric Morbidity Survey, 1in 5 problem gamblers had thought about suicide (19.2%), and 1 in 20 (4.7%) had made a suicide attempt in the past year.

 Common mental health issues of gambling addiction include: